STF11177/learnGit/readme.txt

-hfjkhsfljkashdfljdkshaflkjashdljdhskdhjfkjds:wGit is a distributed version control system.
+ddddddddddddddddddddd`ndkjfa;lkjd;asjjddddddddddhfjkhsfljkashdfljdkshaflkjashdljdhskdhjfkjds:wGit is a distributed version control system.
 Git is free software distributed under the GPL.
 Git has a mutable index called stage.
 Git is free software distributed under the GPL.